-According to folklore, if you split open a persimmon seed and the shape inside (called a cotyledon) looks like a:
+According to folklore, if you split open a locally-grown persimmon seed and the shape inside (called a cotyledon) looks like one of the shapes below, it can forecast the winter ahead:

 - fork = winter will be mild;